garain/Machine-learning-visualizer-app/README.md

 Avishek Garain

 # Machine Learning Visualizer Tool
-This is a machine learning metrics visualizer tool for binary classification data.
+This is a machine learning metrics visualizer tool for binary and multi-class classification of data.
+For Binary classification, Confusion Matrix, ROC Curve and Precision Recall curves can be visualized.
+For multi-class classification, only Confusion Matrix can be visualized.

 # Working
 1. Upload a .csv file.